-Growing up in Lafayette, Louisiana, surrounded by gospel, zydeco, blues, and Cajun music, praise & worship singer and songwriter Lauren Daigle was always singing around the house as a child, but it wasn’t until a serious illness kept her out of school for nearly two years beginning when she was 15 years old that she turned completely to music as both solace and a profession.
-Home schooled during that time, music became Daigle’s hedge against social isolation, and she began singing at her local church as a praise & worship leader.
+Lauren Daigle grew up in Lafayette, Louisiana, surrounded by gospel, zydeco, blues, and Cajun music.
+She was always singing around the house as a child.
+But it wasn’t until a serious illness kept her out of school for nearly two years, that she turned completely to music as both solace and a profession.
+Home schooled during that time, music became Daigle’s hedge against social isolation.
+She began singing at her local church as a praise & worship leader.

-Blessed with a striking and smoky alto singing voice, she was encouraged to try out for the American Idol television series, which she did in both 2010 and 2012.
-The stressful and demanding process of trying out for the show taught her a lot of valuable lessons, and she returned home determined to sharpen her writing and singing skills.
+Blessed with a striking and smoky alto singing voice, she was encouraged to try out for the American Idol television series.
+She tried out in both 2010 and 2012.
+The stressful and demanding process of trying out for the show taught her a lot of valuable lessons.
+She returned home determined to sharpen her writing and singing skills.

-She began pursuing a Child and Family Studies degree at Louisiana State University, and while there, was asked by a local band to help with vocals on an EP recording project.
-A demo of the EP somehow made it to the Centricity Music label, and impressed with her vocals, the label signed Daigle as a solo artist in 2013.
+She began pursuing a Child and Family Studies degree at Louisiana State University.
+While there, she was asked by a local band to help with vocals on an EP recording project.
+A demo of the EP somehow made it to the Centricity Music label.
+The label signed Daigle as a solo artist in 2013 impressed with her vocals.
 A debut nine-song EP, How Can It Be, was issued by the imprint in 2014.